About Laie

 Frequently Asked Questions

-To register to vote in Laie, Hawaii, residents can register online through the Hawaii Office of Elections's website, by mail, or in person at the Honolulu County elections office.
+To register to vote in Laie, Hawaii, residents can register online through the Hawaii Office of Elections website, by mail, or in person at the Honolulu County elections office.
 Hawaii requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Hawaii Office of Elections's voter lookup tool.
-For local municipal elections in Laie, contact the Honolulu County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Hawaii Office of Elections voter lookup tool.
+For local county and state elections (Laie is an unincorporated community in Honolulu County and does not hold municipal elections), contact the Honolulu County Clerk's office for schedules and ballot information.

 If you need access to property records and land information in Laie, the Honolulu Real Property Assessment Division's Office maintains full databases that can be accessed online or through in-person visits.
 Residents can explore details such as property ownership, tax assessments, and zoning details for parcels within the city.
 The Laie Hawaii USA.gov Public Records Guide provides a centralized resource for navigating various public record repositories, including those related to real estate and land use in the area.